Medicinal cannabis products

 Access to Nabiximols (Sativex) and Epidyolex in Queensland

-Sativex is currently the only medicinal cannabis product registered in the Australian Register of Therapeutic Goods (ARTG)—it is registered for use in spasticity associated with Multiple Sclerosis (Australia).
+Sativex and Epidyolex are currently registered in the Australian Register of Therapeutic Goods (ARTG).
+Sativex is registered for use in spasticity associated with Multiple Sclerosis (Australia).
 In some other countries it is used for the management of advanced cancer pain e.g. Canada.